Moving a home office can be tricky. It is not like moving regular household things; there are extra challenges to think about.

 2. Choose DIY or Hire a Moving Company

-Deciding between handling the move yourself or hiring professional movers is an essential step in the home-office relocation process.
+Deciding between DIY moving and hiring professional movers to move your home or office is an essential step in the home-office relocation process.

 Americans tend to prefer tackling DIY projects themselves rather than hiring professionals.
 However, at the end of the day, 1 in 10 Americans regret their DIY decisions.